 How can our employees or workers in our supply chain or other stakeholders raise complaints/grievances?

-We have a complaints process/grievance mechanism that can be used by our own employees
+We have a complaints process/grievance mechanism that can be used by our own employees.

-We have a complaints process/grievance mechanism that can be used by external parties such as suppliers, our suppliers’ workforce and communities affected by our business activities
+We have a complaints process/grievance mechanism that can be used by external parties such as suppliers, our suppliers’ workforce and communities affected by our business activities.

-Our responsibility to remediate harm that we have caused, contributed to or are directly linked through our business activities; and steps to take to investigate and remediate a critical policy breach or a modern slavery incident?
+Do we have a documented process that describes our responsibility to remediate harm that we have caused, contributed to or are directly linked to through our business activities?

 If your company is based in Thailand, read our Guidance on Modern Slavery Risks for Thai Businesses.
 It explains what makes workers vulnerable to modern slavery, outlines specific industry risks in Thailand and provides a checklist on what businesses should do to identify, address and report on these risks.